e13v3n-0xb/DVWA/Medium/XSS (Stored)/README.md

     1. Request this URL: http://localhost/dvwa/vulnerabilities/xss_s in browser.

-    2. Inspect the element of Name field and increase the value of 'maxlength'.
+    2. Inspect the element of Name field and change "maxlength='10'" to "maxlength='100'".

     2. Input the above payload in the *Name* field.